krishaamer/green-filter-research/research/literature/design.md

     consumers signal consequences for undesirable ecological performance is a major motivation of this study.

+## **Interaction Design** {#interaction-design}

 ### Speculative Design {#speculative-design}

--   Imagination: It’s important to be able to imagine a better future.
+Imagination is crucial: in order to build a better future, it’s important to be able to first imagine a better future.

--   The term *‘speculative design’* was invented by
-    @dunneSpeculativeEverythingDesign2013 in their seminal book as the question on the intersection of user experience design and speculation.
 Speculative design makes use of future scenarios to envision contexts and interactions in future use.
+The term ***speculative design*** was invented by @dunneSpeculativeEverythingDesign2013 in their seminal book to question the intersection of user experience design and speculative fiction.
+For example @BARENDREGT2021374 explores the potential of speculative design to stimulate public engagement through thought experiments that spur public debate on an issue chosen by the designer.

--   Phil Balagtas, founder of The Design Futures Initiative at McKinsey, discusses the value of building future scenarios at his talk at Google (@googledesignDesignSpeculativeFutures2019).
-One of his examples, the Apple Knowledge Navigator, from an Apple vision video in 1987, took two decades to materialize in the real world, inspired by a similar device first shown in a 1970s episode of Star Trek as a magic device (a term from participatory design), which then inspired subsequent consumer product development - and then another 2 decades, until the launch of the iPhone in 2007 - a total of 40 years!
+Phil Balagtas, founder of The Design Futures Initiative at McKinsey, discusses the value of building future scenarios at his talk at Google (@googledesignDesignSpeculativeFutures2019).
+One of his examples, the Apple Knowledge Navigator, from an Apple vision video in 1987, took two decades to materialize in the real world.
+It was inspired by a similar device first shown in a 1970s episode of Star Trek as a **magic device** (a term from participatory design), which then inspired subsequent consumer product development.
+It took another 2 decades, until the launch of the iPhone in 2007 - a total of 40 years.

--   @BARENDREGT2021374 explores the potential of speculative design to stimulate public engagement through thought experiments that spur public debate on an issue chosen by the designer.

-***Design Implications:***

--   “Speculative Design” for a sustainability assistant

-## **Interaction Design** {#interaction-design}

-#### Quantified Self {#quantified-self}
+### Quantified Self {#quantified-self}

+There is a lot of research on ***quantified self***.
+Wearable devices like Apple Watch, Oura Ring, combined with apps help users track a variety of health metrics.
+Apart from health, wearable devices have been used to track other metrics. @giannakosFitbitLearningCapturing2020 used wearable devices to measured physiological parameters of students at school to determine their learning efficiency.
+Could one track personal sustainability in a similar fashion?

+@shinWearableActivityTrackers2019 synthesis review of 463 studies shows wearable devices have potential to influence behavior change towards healthier lifestyles. @saubadePromotingPhysicalActivity2016 finds health tracking is useful for motivating physical activity.
+Apple is a leader in health tracking. @appleEmpoweringPeopleLive2022: In a 2022 report Apple outlines its plans to : “Empowering people to live a healthier day”. @appleWhatNewHealthKit2022 Apple’s HealthKit provides a growing list of health metrics. @liuHowPhysicalExercise2019 tracks how wearable data is used for tracking sleep improvements from exercise.

+Another aspect is tracking one’s mental health.
+@tylerContemporarySelfreflectivePractices2022 surveys the use of self-reflection apps in the UK (n=998).

 Use technology Wearables to be more aware of one’s health.